 The impact from the use of hazardous materials and wastes near schools would be potentially significant under CEQA.
 Potential impacts include exposure of students and school faculty to hazardous materials or wastes through skin contact, ingestion, or inhalation and environmental impacts on school grounds through contact with released hazardous materials or wastes.
 Materials are anticipated to be used in a manner consistent with typical construction site procedures and are not anticipated to leave the alignment RSA.
-Project design features also include management plans to transport and prevent spills of hazardous materials associated with project construction.
-However, although project features will require that materials be selected to minimize potential impacts on the public and the environment, and HMBPs and environmental management plans will be used to track and document the location and types of hazardous materials used to verify that they are properly stored and transported, these requirements will not eliminate the possibility of a release of hazardous materials in quantities greater than the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code near schools within 0.25 mile of the project footprint.
+Project design features also include management plans to transport and prevent spills of hazardous materials be selected to minimize potential impacts on the public and the environment, and HMBPs and environmental management plans would be used to track and document the location and types of hazardous materials used to verify that they are properly stored and transported, these requirements would not eliminate the possibility of a release of hazardous materials in quantities greater than the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code near schools within 0.25 mile of the project footprint.
 The mitigation measure to address this impact is identified in Section 3.10.9, CEQA Significance Conclusions.
 Section 3.10.7, Mitigation Measures, describes this measure in detail.